DA0-DA0/docs/docs/features/proposals/what.md

 ## What can proposals do?

 Proposals can contain actions, which is where things get really interesting.

+### Actions

 Actions are software instructions that get executed on the blockchain after a proposal is passed.
+This lets you do things like spend from the DAO's treasury, add or remove members, mint new governance tokens, and more.

-As a simple example: an action could pay a contributor by transferring money from the DAO's treasury to their wallet.
+An action could, for example, pay a contributor by transferring money from the DAO's treasury to their wallet.
 The purpose of the DAO DAO UI is to make it easy to do this by abstracting away the technicalities of the blockchain in an easy-to-use interface.

 :::tip Examples

-A blockchain software instruction could:
+A blockchain software instruction can do pretty much anything:

 - Deploy a docker container on [Akash](https://akash.network/).
 - [Update the
   configuration](https://daodao.zone/dao/juno10h0hc64jv006rr8qy0zhlu4jsxct8qwa0vtaleayh0ujz0zynf2s2r7v8q/proposals/A7)
-  of a smart contract.
+  of a smart contract, such as the DAO itself.
 - Pay a [RPC node
   provider](https://daodao.zone/dao/juno1gpwekludv6vu8pkpnp2hwwf7f84a7mcvgm9t2cvp92hvpxk07kdq8z4xj2/proposals/A7).